-- We will send you an external appeal request form with the written decision of your internal appeal.
-You may also write to us directly to request an external appeal. - We must receive your written request for an external appeal within 180 days of the date you got our internal appeal letter.
+- You may write to us directly to request an external appeal. - We must receive your written request for an external appeal within 180 days of the date you got our internal appeal letter.
 You must include the signed external appeal form you received from us.
 You may also include medical records and other information.